 - Trust.
 Gaining trust from your prospective clients is the most important part of building a bookkeeping relationship and practice.

 - Confidence.
 Passing your bookkeeping qualification not only gives you confidence in your abilities, it gives your customers confidence too.

 - Support.
 The IAB offers a very large range of support.
-You can read more about what you get over here, but one of the benefits of being a Member in Practice is access to the IAB’s tax and accounting support lines (if you’ve got a difficult question, we’ve got the experts to help – at no extra cost).
+You can read more about what you get over here, but one of the benefits of being a Member in Practice is access to AMLCC which is an online system that aids practices with the compliance with the Money Laundering Regulations.

 The IAB has three ways to study for your qualifications: